 Have you ever tried using a bullet journal?

 The beauty of bullet journaling is that your journal is personalised to your needs.
 Your layouts can change and adapt to your life on a daily or weekly basis as your circumstances require it!
+Because you start with a blank note book, you get to choose and design the pages you need.
 It is a very flexible system and eliminates the need for multiple journals.
 Everything is taken care of in one place.

-Generally there are 2 different types of bullet journaling people; I'd categorise them as the minimalists and the artistic.
-My bujo is probably on the minimalist side of things.
-I don’t do elaborate artistic works in mine, it’s more about the lists and trackers for me, but some people use them as a creative outlet too, this can be very relaxing.
+Generally there are 2 different types of bullet journaling people.
+I'd categorise them as the minimalists and the artistic.
+My bujo started out on the minimalist side of things.
+I didn't do any elaborate artistic works in mine, it was more about the lists and trackers for me.
+I only used a pen and some washi tape as dividers and to add some colout.
+But later, as my health improved and I became more comfortable with the system, I started using it as a creative outlet too, creating more elaborate layouts with themes and decorative art, this can be very relaxing.

-Keeping on top of things this way is extremely helpful to me because my ME/CFS causes incredible cognitive difficulties and I have trouble remembering what I'm doing - even while I'm doing it.
+Keeping on top of things this way is extremely helpful to me because Myalgic Encephalomyelitis causes incredible cognitive difficulties and I have trouble remembering what I'm doing - even while I'm doing it.
 I certainly don't remember things that need to be done or things that have passed.

 Having a record of meals and related allergic reactions can help to identify triggers to avoid in the future.